Riley 4: On the road

 A car was tested by the British magazine The Motor in 1959 and had a top speed of 88.2 mph and could accelerate from 0-60 mph in 18.8 seconds.
 A fuel consumption of 27.3 mpgimp was recorded.
 The test car cost £1028 including taxes.

 It was intended to be the most luxurious of the Farina-styled B-series cars and was priced accordingly.
 A brief road test was published under the headline: "Comfort not Sacrificed to Appearance in New Riley".
-The motoring correspondent of The Times reported the more expensive Riley shared a similar specification with the MG Magnette Mark III but the Riley had different points of styling and its very full equipment included a tachometer.
+The motoring correspondent of The Times reported the more expensive Riley shared a similar specification with the MG Magnette Mark III but the Riley had different points of styling and its very full equipment list included a tachometer.
 The driver sat upright and gained a sense of mastery of the car steering from the well-furnished interior which had the right combination of leather, walnut veneer and pile carpet.
 Gear changing was easy through a well-placed central lever.